SingularityUniversity/formassembly-theme/README.md

 ## Update the Theme Dev Kit

-From time to time, FormAssembly may update the dev kit to account for new features and improvements to Themes.
+From time to time, FormAssembly may update the dev kit to account for new features and improvements.
 To bring your local copy of the Theme Dev Kit up to date, stop your `gulp watch` command (if running) then run:
 ```text
 git merge master